JD-Gonz/info415_sp15/week 3/xss_advanced_payloads_hw.md

 - Cookie stealing XSS payload (4 points)
 - "Follow me" XSS payload (7 points)
 - Auto-post XSS payload (10 points)
-- One super payload combining the above (5 points)
+- A single payload combining the "auto-post" and "follow me" payloads (5 points)
 - The loot
-	- The message on the admin's wall (2 points)
+	- The message on the admin's wall (4 points)
-	- Wilfred's session cookie (2 points)

 ### Due Date
-3:30pm (15:30) Thursday April 23th 2014
+3:30pm (15:30) Tuesday April 28th 2014

 ### Note
 Please include links to any pages, guides, tutorials, people, or anything you used to help you figure out these challenges.
 Please do not cheat or trade answers!
 If you gently/fairly help one another out make sure to credit the people that helped you in your report.
 Give credit where credit is due.